 Job displacement affects many workers over the course of their working lives.
 Displaced workers may face long periods of unemployment and, even when they find new jobs, tend to be paid less and have fewer benefits than in the jobs they held prior to displacement.
 Helping displaced workers get back into good jobs quickly should be a key goal of labour market policy.

 Cross-country analytical report

-|This report uses a comparable methodology to examine job displacement in its consequences in 15 countries.
+|This report uses a comparable methodology to examine job displacement in its consequences in 14 countries.
 Along with providing more reliable international comparisons, this study provides new findings about the impact of displacement on skill-use and job benefits, issues that have received relatively little attention in the research literature.